junaidaslam1/np-schedulability-analysis/README.md

 When analyzing a job set with **dense-time parameters** (i.e., time values specified as floating-point numbers), the option `-t dense` **must** be passed.

-To use the multiprocessor analysis, use the `-m` option.
+To use the homogeneous multiprocessor analysis, use the `-m` option.

-To use the heterogeneous analysis, use the `-R hetero` option.
+To use the heterogeneous platform analysis, use the `-R hetero` option.

 See the builtin help (`nptest -h`) for further options.